Baghdad in the Middle Ages. Beacon of the World

 ADVERTISEMENT

-Perhaps what we mentioned about Baghdad in the Middle Ages gives the reader a simple perception of the development of that great city, and to know the extent to which the civilization of Baghdad contributed to the progress in science and arts, which was and still has the credit for discovering it despite the tragedies and suffering it went through over time.
+What we have described about medieval Baghdad gives the reader a simple sense of that city’s development and of how much Baghdad’s civilization contributed to progress in science and the arts.
+Baghdad earned—and still deserves—credit for these achievements, despite the tragedies and suffering it has endured over time.